 Why your child needs to learn how to get dressed

-Learning to get dressed builds your child’s confidence and independence and gives your child a sense of achievement.
-And once your child can dress himself, helping him get dressed is one less thing for you to do.
+Learning to get dressed builds your child’s confidence and independence and gives them a sense of achievement.
+And once your child can dress themselves, helping them get dressed is one less thing for you to do.

-Also, getting dressed helps your child develop many other skills, including:
+Also, getting dressed helps your child develop many other skills.
+These include:

-- fine motor skills as she learns to fasten buttons and zips
+- fine motor skills – for example, by fastening buttons and zips

-- gross motor skills as she stands on one leg to pull on a pair of pants
+- gross motor skills – for example, by standing on one leg to pull on a pair of pants

-- language as she names types of clothes, colours and sizes
+- language skills – for example, by naming types of clothes, colours and sizes

-- awareness of time and space as she learns to dress for certain occasions and weather conditions.
+- awareness of time and space – for example, by dressing for certain occasions and weather conditions.